smok-serwis/smok-client/docs/predicates.rst

 During specified times, the user does not want to bother him with the predicate's alerts.
 Following classes are given as arguments to your constructor:

-.. autoclass:: smokclient.predicate.Time
+.. autoclass:: smok.predicate.Time
     :members:

-.. autoclass:: smokclient.predicate.DisabledTime
+.. autoclass:: smok.predicate.DisabledTime
     :members:

 Opening, closing events and state
 ---------------------------------

-Every predicate has a magic property of :attr:`~smokclient.predicate.BaseStatistic.state`.
+Every predicate has a magic property of :attr:`~smok.predicate.BaseStatistic.state`.
-It will be restored between calls to :meth:`~smokclient.predicate.BaseStatistic.on_tick` and saved after it.
-You best store the :class:`~smokclient.predicate.Event` that you're created via :meth:`~smokclient.predicate.BaseStatistic.open_event`.
+It will be restored between calls to :meth:`~smok.predicate.BaseStatistic.on_tick` and saved after it.
+You best store the :class:`~smok.predicate.Event` that you're created via :meth:`~smok.predicate.BaseStatistic.open_event`.

-You open new events via :meth:`~smokclient.predicate.BaseStatistic.open_event` and close them with :meth:`~smokclient.predicate.BaseStatistic.close_event`.
+You open new events via :meth:`~smok.predicate.BaseStatistic.open_event` and close them with :meth:`~smok.predicate.BaseStatistic.close_event`.
 Example code could look like:

 ::
     from satella.coding import silence_excs
-    from smokclient.predicate import BaseStatistic, Color, Event
+    from smok.predicate import BaseStatistic, Color, Event
-    from smokclient.exceptions import OperationFailedError
+    from smok.exceptions import OperationFailedError

     class CustomPredicate(BaseStatistic):
         """